Friday, October 4, 2024

 éfet Louis Lépine (Marc Barbé), the former Paris police chief whom Prime Minister René Waldeck-Rousseau (Steve Driesen) brought back to restore order in the capital when Dreyfus was returned to France from Devil’s Island for retrial.
 The French police then as now are a federal agency which combines law enforcement and military functions, thus answer to federal leadership not local government.
 Lépine modernized the Paris police, professionalizing training, installing telephones in station houses, and providing officers with bicycles.
 His crime-scene analysis section is headed by the historic Alphonse Bertillon (Christian Hecq).
 But his refined wife Marie (Valérie Dashwood), addicted to opioids, is a target for his enemies: Lépine must contend with Puybaraud (Patrick d’Assumçao), whom he describes as “patient and slippery as an eel”: a deeply cynical, underhanded interior ministry official passed over for police commissioner, whose protégé Inspector Joseph Fiersi (Thibaut Evrard), is a hard man but a good cop.

 The series is a treat.
-The episodes fly by quickly engaging eye and ear in the great care taken with sets, costumery, and look of the production; actors from principals to child extras are interesting to look at and listen to, though subtitles can gloss over telling details.
+The episodes fly by quickly engaging eye and ear in the great care taken with sets, costumery, and the look of the production; actors from principals to child extras are interesting to look at and listen to, though subtitles can gloss over telling details.
 We found it rewarding and easy to watch episodes several times.
 There is

 a six-episode follow-on series Paris Police 1905 (2022).